sardariuss/godwin/README.md

 - shall categorization and selection happen at the same time ?
 - add lifetime to a question. when lifetime is over, question is removed. censoring/upvoting can add lifetime to the question, but if censoring > upvoting, lifetime goes to 0.
 - reward/penalize users with tokens.
-- categorization shall be made by randomly picked users, where
+- categorization shall be made by randomly picked users

 ### FOR LATER
 - being able to tag questions as duplicate